-These large food particles cannot be easily absorbed by your small intestine, and, because they have nowhere to go, they break through the intestinal lining and “leak” into the bloodstream where they wreak havoc throughout the body, particularly at the weakest link in your body’s chain.
+These large food particles cannot be easily absorbed by the small intestine, and because they have nowhere to go, they break through the intestinal lining and “leak” into the bloodstream, where they wreak havoc throughout the body, typically at the weakest link in the body’s chain.

-Regardless of where the inflammation occurs, you can be sure that over time your symptoms will worsen and inflammation will lead to full-blown disease.
+Regardless of where the inflammation occurs, you can be sure that over time your symptoms will worsen, and inflammation will lead to full-blown disease.

 Even people with silent celiac (also known as asymptomatic celiac) eventually experience symptoms due to the slow drip attack going on inside of their bodies.

 If you continue to eat gluten despite having celiac disease, then you are continuing to feed – and fuel – disease.
-For example, your chances of getting additional autoimmune disease(s) increases by 25 percent if you already have an autoimmune disease.
+For example, your chances of getting additional autoimmune disease(s) increase by 25 percent if you already have an autoimmune disease.

 In fact, the Mayo Clinic says, “People with celiac disease who don’t maintain a gluten-free diet have a greater risk of developing several forms of cancer, including intestinal lymphoma and small bowel cancer.”

 How to Stay Safe and Sane on the Gluten-Free Diet

-However, it’s not uncommon for someone with celiac disease to struggle to maintain a 100 percent gluten-free diet due to social pressures, hidden gluten in foods labeled gluten free, lack of support and knowledge from doctors and other care providers, along with the high-cost of gluten-free food.
+However, it’s not uncommon for someone with celiac disease to struggle to maintain a 100 percent gluten-free diet due to social pressures, hidden gluten in foods labeled gluten-free, lack of support and knowledge from doctors and other care providers, along with the high cost of gluten-free food.

-If you’re struggling to stay gluten free despite having a celiac disease diagnosis, I have a few strategies and tips for you.
+If you’re struggling to stay gluten-free despite having a celiac disease diagnosis, I have a few strategies and tips for you.

 I find that once someone knows how to prepare a few meals and eat at a few safe restaurants, they can build on that knowledge and be very successful at adhering to the necessary lifestyle change medically required of them.

-For example, pizza is highly cross contaminated with gluten and is not safe even if the restaurant has gluten-free crust; but ordering a piece of grilled fish and a baked potato are probably a safer option.
+For example, pizza is highly cross-contaminated with gluten and is not safe even if the restaurant has gluten-free crust; but ordering a piece of grilled fish and a baked potato is probably a safer option.
 (You can always enjoy pizza at home.)

 If you still live your life and do things that feel “normal” to you, your chances of success with the gluten-free diet will increase.
-When you deprive yourself of “normal” foods and a “normal” life, that’s when you’ll be most at risk of giving up on the gluten-free diet altogether.
+When you deprive yourself of “normal” foods and “normal” life, that’s when you’ll be most at risk of giving up on the gluten-free diet altogether.

 Find Gluten-Free Friends: I find the gluten-free lifestyle is much more fun with gluten-free friends.
 Look on Facebook and Meetup to find a crew of gluten-free friends near you.

 Do you want to be here to grow old with your spouse or see your children have children and so forth?
 Do you want to be active and travel in retirement?
-Do you want to live symptom free?
+Do you want to live symptom-free?
 Do you love hiking, fishing, biking, and being outdoors?
 Do you want to live a full, long life?
 Do you want to live long and die quickly or live in a stage of suffering and dying for years?